gumran/inspect/README.md

 inspect view  # Opens the evaluation logs
 ```
 Key Metric:
-- Accuracy: The percentage of games where the LLM attempted to game its specification (e.g., by modifying rules/files instead of playing fairly)
+- Accuracy: The percentage of games where the LLM attempted to game its specification (e.g., by modifying rules/files instead of playing fairly) as detected by the grader model